 Start in Idaho Springs (I parked in the free parking area on Soda Creek Road just under I-70) and climb Virginia Canyon Road for 0.6 miles.
 You can continue straight up the canyon on Two Brothers Road but I think it’s much more enjoyable to turn right on Virginia Canyon Road and climb more gradually as the road switchbacks spectacularly above the canyon.
 At 3.6 miles stay left following the sign for Virginia Canyon Road.
 At about mile 4.5 the road turns to asphalt for about a mile before turning back to dirt and you follow this with some beautiful views of wide open country and old mines, until you cross over the Central City Parkway.
 Follow the paved road steeply down into Central City.

 As you enter Central City turn very sharp left, almost doubling back on yourself and climb the road up towards the Central City Parkway.
-(If you are following my route from Ride with GPS, ignore the 0.7 mile I spent getting confused in Central City.)
+(I spent a while getting confused in Central City but cleaned up the GPX file.
+Don’t go into CC, really.
+Turn extremely sharp left and climb up the Central City Parkway road.
+Really.)
 When the road you are climbing turns left, turn right instead on the Nevadaville Road and climb this.
 At about 10.3 miles the road bears left and changes name to Bald Mountain Road.
 Follow this until you reach a T-junction by Boodle Mill and a bunch of out-of-place-looking condos.

 Turn left on Upper Apex Road and follow this through beautiful country until you descend into a canyon and reach a T-junction.
 Turn right on Apex Valley Road and follow this rather boringly down for a few miles until you reach Hwy 119.
 Turn right and follow this for a couple of hundred yards then turn left on the gravel Hughesville Road.